Bachelor of Science in Mechanical Engineering

 The College of Engineering invites approximately the top 10% of incoming freshmen into the College Honors Program based on a combination of high school GPA and SAT or ACT scores.
 (Please note: eligibility criteria are subject to change at any time.)
 Transfer students with a UC transferable GPA of 3.6 or greater are invited to join the Honors Program.

 Mechanical engineering graduates at all levels are highly sought after by many industries, including automotive, aircraft, marine, defense, electronics, and materials manufacturing.
 UCSB and the College of Engineering offer a number of opportunities throughout the academic year to meet representatives from businesses looking to hire UCSB mechanical engineering grads, such as Intel, Sonos, and more.
-Learn more about career information sessions and STEM-major career fairs at UCSB.
+Learn more about career information sessions and other Career Service Workshops and Events at UCSB.

 A major in mechanical engineering may also serve as an appropriate part of the program of studies required for a California community college teaching credential.
 Students who wish to secure this credential should consult the designated advisor in the Graduate School of Education.